BAhern98/REST-API/README.md

 # REST-API
-This project is a RESTful API developed using springf framework that aslo utilkitises other third party APIs to add additional functionality.
+This project is a RESTful API developed using spring framework that aslo utilises other third party APIs to add additional functionality.

 This REST API was made using